HorizenLabs/zkVerify/README.md

 ## Docker

-NH-core includes some Docker files for building the client and running one or more nodes locally.
+zkVerify includes some Docker files for building the client and running one or more nodes locally.
 For more information, see [docker/README.md](docker/README.md).

 ## License

-NH-core as a whole is released under the [GPL 3.0 license](LICENSE-GPL3).
+zkVerify as a whole is released under the [GPL 3.0 license](LICENSE-GPL3).
 This is mostly due to the fact that the proof verification implemented by the `settlement-fflonk` pallet is based on GPL 3.0 software.

 For this reason, all the crates that include such dependency are GPL 3.0 licensed: